Bunsen Burner Uses and Safety Tips

 Safety Precautions When Using a Bunsen Burner

 The aforementioned activities can all be carried out in a laboratory with the use of a Bunsen burner; however, it is prudent to emphasize that such devices present some inherent dangers, and foremost among these dangers is the risk of fire.
-Therefore, Bunsen burner safety is very important.
+Therefore, burner safety is very important.

 Tips for Efficient Use of a Bunsen Burner